mantidproject/documents/Design/Workbench/Sliceviewer/SliceViewer_Requirements_ISIS.md

 1. Sectors of both of the above

 The results of this slicing would be a plot of intesity, against the angle from the centre of the elipse.
-We already have a siliar algoithm [RingProfile] (http://docs.mantidproject.org/nightly/algorithms/RingProfile-v1.html), but that only supports rings as opposed to elipses at present, and cuttenrly calcuates the answer for the full ring rather then sectors of it.
+We already have a siliar algoithm [RingProfile](http://docs.mantidproject.org/nightly/algorithms/RingProfile-v1.html), but that only supports rings as opposed to elipses at present, and cuttenrly calcuates the answer for the full ring rather then sectors of it.